Adjusting Fill Height and Fill Gap on App for Accurate Fill Level Readings

 Below are the steps to follow to correctly configure Fill Height and Fill Gap for your Superfy Pro or Superfy Mini sensor.
 This guide will help you ensure the fill level shown in the app matches what you see in the container, while also keeping a safe distance between the waste and the sensor.

-Note: We strongly recommend the sensor is installed and allocated to a container via the platform or app before following this guide.
+We strongly recommend the sensor is installed and allocated to a container via the platform or app before following this guide.
 For instructions on adding a container please refer to the following articles:

 Platform: Add a Container to the Map Using the Web Platform